 - 1. English Bible (NAS, NASB-U, NKJV, NET, ESV, or other by approval). - -The Bible is a required textbook in every course at Calvary University.
 To facilitate academic level study, students are required to use for assignments and research an English translation or version of the Bible based on formal equivalence (meaning that the translation is generally word-for-word from the original languages), including any of the following: New American Standard (NASB, English Standard Version (ESV), New King James (NKJV), or King James (KJV).
-Other translations and versions based on dynamic equivalence (paraphrases, and thought-for-thought translations like NLT and NIV) may be used as supplemental sources.
-Please ask the professor if you have questions about a particular translation or version. - 2.
-Selected at least 500 pages.
+Other translations and versions based on dynamic equivalence (paraphrases and thoughtfor-thought translations like NLT and NIV) may be used as supplemental sources.
+Please ask the professor if you have questions about a particular translation or version.